N0g4D/Star-Token/README.md

 # Star-Token
 A ERC-20 token built for the Ethereum blockchain in 2020.
-A commission requested by a customer on Fiverr, when I have been working as freelancer
+A commission requested by a customer on Fiverr, when I have been working as freelancer<br />
 .<br />
 .<br />
 .<br />